qhyun2/Nitrous/README.md

 # Nitrous

-Nitrous is a a 3D driving game made using Processing 5 at Trent University's [Electric City Hacks](https://echacks.dev/) 2018.
+Nitrous is a 3D driving game made using Processing 5 at Trent University's [Electric City Hacks](https://echacks.dev/) 2018.
 This hackathon took place over 37 hours.
 The game was created by
 [Matthew Brown](https://github.com/matthew-e-brown), Connor Stinson,